 We do admit seeing a Caution: Hard Hat Area sign where construction was being performed.
 Yeah, several times, actually.

 At first we were startled to see such lack of warning signs in Thailand.
-How could people properly function in society without being spoon fed safety warnings?!
 But the longer we lived here, the more refreshing it was.
-One can argue that Thai citizens and foreigners are expected to open their eyes and take responsibility for their own actions.
+One can argue that Thai citizens and foreigners are expected to take responsibility for their own actions.

-To this day, no one we know has gotten hurt by their own lack of awareness and tried suing the life blood from the company or property where the accident happened.
-Americans, take a hint!
+To this day, no one we know has gotten hurt by their own lack of awareness and tried suing a company or property where the accident happened.

 03 Depending on a Car and All the Road Rules